 Applications will be accepted for grants or loans and these criteria and guidelines are for both grants and loans.
-These criteria and guidelines do not distinguish or establish preference for allocating money for grants versus loans.
 In all cases the merits of the water activity itself will be the basis for eligibility and evaluation.
 It is the goal of the CWCB and IBCC to ensure wise and effective use of monies from the Account